Edwardnam/Walmart-Sales-Forecasting-/README.md

 ➡ **Observation**: Growth peaked in 2011 but declined in 2012, likely due to post-recession stabilization.

-💡 **Leadership takeaway:** Management should treat **flat 2012 growth as a warning sign**: without innovation, growth may stagnate further.

 ---

 #### b) Average Weekly Sales by Store Tier